Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Consider consultation with a local paediatric team when

-• Children with a suspicion of cardiac syncope on history, examination or ECG should be urgently referred to a paediatrician or cardiologist
+• Suspicion of cardiac syncope on history, examination or ECG.
+Urgently refer to a paediatrician or cardiologist

-• Children with recurrent vasovagal or orthostatic syncope that do not respond to non-pharmacological treatment could be referred to a paediatrician or cardiologist
+• Children with recurrent vasovagal or orthostatic syncope that do not respond to non-pharmacological treatment.
+Refer to paediatrician or cardiologist

-• Children with presentations suspicious for seizures should be referred to a paediatrician or neurologist
+• Children with presentations suspicious for seizures.
+Refer to paediatrician or neurologist

 Consider transfer when